neurobioinfo/scrnabox/docs/Step7.md

 The resulting output files are deposited into `~/working_directory/step7/*/marker`.
 For a description of the outputs see [here](outputs.md).
  - - - -

 **Note:**  In order to test the cluster marker genes for enrichment across EnrichR libraries, the HPC must have access to the internet.
 If your HPC cannot access the internet, you must set `par_run_enrichR = "no"`.
-However, the enrichment step can still be performed on your local machine directly in R. To do so, begin by downloading the `ClusterMarkers.csv` file obtained from running the above command with `par_run_find_marker = "yes"` to your computer:
+The pipeline will still run differential gene expression and find the markers for each cluster.
+You can then take the pipeline output and run the enrichment step on your local machine directly in R. To do so, begin by downloading the `ClusterMarkers.csv` file obtained from running the above command with `par_run_find_marker = "yes"` to your computer:

 ```
 scp username@beluga.computecanada.ca:~/working_directory/step7/info7/marker/ClusterMarkers.csv ~/Desktop/working_directory
 ```
-Then run the follwing code in R:
+Then run the following code in R:
 ```
 #set up the environment
 library(Seurat)